hectare/ShapefileReader/README.md

 __Implementation Details__

-- shape points are CGPoint arrays
+- shape points are CLLocationCoordinate2D arrays
 - record are arrays of Int, Double, Bool or String (no NSDate, no optionals)
 - random access in files and enumerators are used each time it is possible
 - most of time, code will crash when files do not match the specs, feel free to open an issue an join the offending files